 If you were a pedestrian hit by a car, there’s a good chance you can and should hold the driver responsible—both legally and financially.
 Your settlement could include money for medical costs, lost wages, pain and suffering, and more.
 And pursuing that settlement doesn’t just make sure the at-fault driver pays; it helps offset what could be years of impact on your life.

 to find a John Foy office near you

 What can you expect during a pedestrian accident settlement?

 A pedestrian accident lawyer can help you pursue financial recovery after being hit by a car.
 There are two ways they can do this:

 - By filing an insurance claim with the driver’s auto insurance company and negotiating a settlement based on your damages that you have a legal right to receive.

 - By filing a lawsuit against the car driver in civil court

-To do either of these, you’ll need to show the driver was at fault for the accident and therefore responsible for your resulting injuries.
-As a motorist, they can a duty to act in a way that keeps pedestrians like you safe from harm while on the road.
+To do either of the above, you’ll need to show the driver was at fault for the accident and therefore responsible for your resulting injuries.
+As a motorist, they have a duty to act in a way that keeps pedestrians like you safe from harm while on the road.
 Your lawyer will use any evidence from the accident to represent the driver’s negligence, including:

-- medical records from treatment you received for injuries
+- Medical records from the treatment you received for injuries

 - Any bills or other paperwork demonstrating your costs and damages related to the accident